soulim/bookmarks.txt/README.md

 ## Tools

-The plain text nature of bookmark files allows to use any program to manage URLs.The `bin/` directory of this repository contains `bookmarks` script that could be used to list existing and add new URLs.
+The plain text nature of bookmark files allows to use any program to manage URLs.
+The `bin/` directory of this repository contains `bookmarks` script that could be used to list existing and add new URLs.
 However nothing should stop you from building your own tools.

 ## Usage